atheme-legacy/tethys/README.md

 ## About

-**ircd-micro** is an attempt to write an IRC daemon from scratch for the 4.3 BSD architecture.
+**ircd-micro** is an attempt to write a basic TS6 IRC daemon from scratch.
 This was done more as a personal challenge rather than as a real practical project.

-The goal is to be fully compatible with most modern TS6 IRC daemons, in particular charybdis ircd and atheme-services.
-This will allow a 4.3 BSD system running ircd-micro to be linked into existing TS6 networks.
+The goal is to serve as a solid base for researching IRC software, providing a lightweight framework within which to build a more robust IRCD.

 ## Contact